uml-ubicomp-2017/assignment-5-idea-challenge-medical-care/README.md

 7) Connect directly with healthcare professionals.</br>
 8) Reminders, alerts & mobile notifications via the Pillo mobile app.</br>

-###What can be improved
+//###What can be improved
 Considering the fact that those exsiting products are all static, we believe a mobile robot will be better.
 The reason is simple: people need to buy more than one devices if those products can not move around.
-People may stay at different places at different time, such as at 8 pm they may stay with family in the living room and then move to their bedroom 2 hours later.  </br>
+People may stay at different places at //different time, such as at 8 pm they may stay with family in the living room and then move to their bedroom 2 hours later.  </br>
 </br>
 </br>
 </br>